Low-Dose Screening CT Scan

 Lung nodules are small areas of lung that are denser than the surrounding normal lung.
 The vast majority (at least 98 percent) of these nodules are benign, or not cancer.
 However, in people at a high risk for lung cancer such as heavy smokers, cancers may be found when they are small and potentially curable.
 People at a low risk for lung cancer should not enroll in a lung cancer screening program.
 Your physician will help you determine whether you are eligible.

 Low-dose screening CT for lung cancer has been proven to reduce mortality from lung cancer based on randomized clinical trials.
 For people at high risk for lung cancer, the benefits of receiving such a screening dramatically outweigh the risks of not having the screening, especially if lung cancer is detected.
-Early detection may provide opportunity for cure if lung cancer is found.
+Early detection may provide an opportunity for cure if lung cancer is found.
 Enrollment in this program is a commitment to at least two years of screening studies for at least a total of three low-dose CT scans.

 Patients who meet the following criteria are eligible for an annual low-dose CT scan (LDCT) to screen for lung cancer: